kubernetes/enhancements/keps/sig-network/3698-multi-network/README.md

 #### Application developer

-**Application developer** is the consumer of PodNetwork via referencing them in their workloads.
+**Application developer** is the consumer of PodNetwork via referencing them in those workloads that need access to a network other than the Cluster Default PodNetwork.
 Application developers usually will not create or remove the PodNetwork on their own.

 ### Terminology